Stories

 Something in her terrified eyes made Mark’s chest tighten.
 He motioned to his partner, Officer Rachel Ortiz, who had just stepped outside.
 “We’re going.
 Now.”

-At the end of Birchwood Street, Chloe burst into a shabby one-story house.
+At the end of Birchwood Street, Rachel burst into a shabby one-story house.
 The officers followed, unprepared for what they’d find.

 Rachel went in first, flashlight cutting across the dark.
 On the bed lay a woman in her thirties, frail and pale, her chest heaving weakly.
 An empty oxygen tank stood beside her.